aplteam/CommTools/README.md

 * They can be automated by setting certain variables within the `CommTools` namespace

   This allows you to automate tests that would otherwise require a human to interact with.
+* They unify the user experience
+* You may force the user to make a decision or enter data
+* `Select` allows by default to select just one item, and the user may enter a "q" for "quit", but both can be changed via the left argument
+* Both `Select` and `AskForText` allow the definition of a default (returned in case the user presses `<return>` without entering any data)

-`AskForNumber` and `AskForText` are operators that require a check function as left operand, allowing to check the input, and rejecting or accepting it.
+`AskForNumber` and `AskForText` are operators that require a check function as left operand.
+The check function can be used to check the input and reject or accept it.

 ## Documentation

-You may ask for a detailed documentation with
+You may ask for detailed documentation with

 ```
       ]ADoc #.CommTools